-- The BCU Code of Ethics/scUK Code of Conduct. - This guidance on child protection and the Paddlesafe Guidelines provided. - The requirements for coaches and helpers to have undergone disclosure. - Publicise the NSPCC Child protection Helpline
+- The BCU Coaches & Officials Code of Conduct - This guidance on child protection and the Paddlesafe Guidelines provided. - The requirements for coaches and helpers to have undergone CRB disclosure.(see CRB FAQ) - Club Child Protection & Vulnerable Adults Policy along with the identified Club Welfare Officers details.

-BCU Child Protection Policy